We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Moisturizers and lubricants are used to treat itching and rashes caused from chafing.
-The products help both to prevent and treat a rash and are available for purchase online.
+The products help both to prevent and treat a rash.

 Medication may be prescribed to help reduce outbreaks of an STI.
 In the case of genital warts, a doctor may burn them off with liquid nitrogen.

 Avoiding allergens that prompted the rash is the first response to itchy balls caused in this way.
 The allergic reaction should clear up in about a week.
 Otherwise, a doctor may prescribe a cream to help recovery.